Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 ***
 ### Home Page Manual Testing
 ***
-**Home Page Test 1 -  Incorrect URL (random letter character)**
+**Incorrect URL**
 * Expected:
   * Site expected to display 404-page when the user enters an incorrect URL.
 * Testing:
-  * Tested site by adding a random letter at the end of URL
+  * Tested site by adding a random at the end of URL
 * Result:
-  * The site acted as expected and showed its custom 404-page.
+  * The site acted as expected in some cases and showed the 404-page.
+But not reliable.
 * Action:
-  * None
+  * Included try: except: conditions to the error handler function to catch all page errors.
 ***
-**Home Page Test 2 -  Incorrect URL (random number character)**
+**Incorrect URL (SECURITY BREACH)**
+* Expected:
+  * Expected site to show 404 when a user tries to access other user's profile information or user-only features (such as add_game) by manually manipulating the url.
+* Testing:
+  * Tried to access unauthorised pages and sections without loggin in or by inputing "other" usernames into the url.
+* Result:
+  * The site allowed unauthorised access to /profile/*username*, /edit_profile/*username*, and /add_game
+* Action:
+  * Added if conditions to the pages that direct to those pages, checking if a session user is True, and checking the session user matches the username given in the url.
+  * Page no longer gives unauthorised access to those areas.
+***
+**title**
 * Expected:
   *
 * Testing: